-1. Budget shown above in total dollars.
+^{1.} Budget shown above in total dollars.
 However, TIF plan shows the budget in net present value.
 2. Allocated amount for Other Skillman Corridor Improvements category includes a portion as a grant in lieu of interest up to \$457,000; Interest paid on White Rock Place was in the amount of \$13,974.
-3. TIF administration costs shown are expended or committed through FY 2018; actual FY 2018-2019 (in process) administration costs will be reflected in the FY 2019-2020 financial statements.
+3. TIF administration costs shown are expended or committed through FY 2020.
 Costs include \$25,000 local match for a NCTCOG grant funded planning study.
 4. The local match commitment \$346,800 for the Lake Highlands TOD Connectivity project as a district-wide improvement has been allocated to this budget category.
 5. District-wide funding of \$350,000 for a median improvement project at Skillman/Abrams has been allocated to this budget category.